sparverius/ats-acc/README.md

 ## Motivation

+"...one can drastically reduce the need for debugging by making extensive use of types in programming." (http://ats-lang.sourceforge.net/DOCUMENT/ATS2FUNCRASH/HTML/HTMLTOC/x41.html)

+Understanding the typechecking errors though, can be quite difficult.
+The goal is to provide human readable messages.

 Primarily seeks to make error reporting easier to read/understand and increase programming productivity.
 Places an importance of being memory frugal and explicit memory management (no memory leaks).

 The application wraps patsopt, patscc and myatscc into one executable.
 The overall goal is to create a unified tool surrounding the ats compiler and other utilities.

 ## Build